beatriz-sanabria/EGG_Signal_Processing/README.md

 Finally, when the program ends, an excel file was created with the patient information and all the data printed in the console.

+*** The purpose of this repository is to show the main file and
+    the results we obtained after running it.

+    Due to the code license, we did not make a continuous versioning in the repository